meh/elixir-datastructures/README.md

   * `subset?/2` - checks if the two structures are subsets
   * `disjoint?/2` - checks if the two structures are disjoint

+### Dictionary
+  * `contains?/2` - checks if the structure contains the key
+  * `get/2` - gets a value from the structure by its key, returning nil if there isn't one
+  * `get/3` - gets a value from the structure by its key, returning the default if there isn't one
+  * `get!/2` - gets a value from the structure by its key, raising if there isn't one
+  * `put/3` - puts a value in the structure with its key
+  * `put_new/3` - puts a value in the structure with its key if there isn't one already
+  * `update/3` - updates a value in the structure with an updater by its key, raising if there isn't one
+  * `update/4` - updates a value in the structure with an updater by its key, using the default value if there isn't one
+  * `delete/2` - delete a value from the structure by its key
+  * `keys/1` - returns a list of the keys in the structure
+  * `values/1` - returns a list of the values in the structure

 You're awful, those names are long
 ----------------------------------
 I know right?
 Just use `alias`.